cmouse/pwkeep/README.md

 See --help for more options.

+When upgrading from <0.4, please run --migrate once to rename your files.

 Features
 ========

 Password keep is intended to be simple and easy to use.
 It uses RSA + AES256 encryption for your credentials.
 The data is not restricted to usernames and passwords, you can store whatever you want.

-Editing is done with embedded ruco text editor using memory-only backing.
-No temporary files are used.
+Editing is done with vipe, which you need to install.

 Configuration
 =============